sebastianventura/julia-master-doc-es/manual/calling-c-and-fortran-code.md

 ## Thread-safety

 Some C libraries execute their callbacks from a different thread, and since Julia isn't thread-safe you'll need to take some extra precautions.
-In particular, you'll need to set up a two-layered
-system: the C callback should only *schedule* (via Julia's event loop) the execution of your "real" callback.
+In particular, you'll need to set up a two-layered system: the C callback should only *schedule* (via Julia's event loop) the execution of your "real" callback.
 To do this, create a `AsyncCondition` object and wait on it:

 ```julia
 cond = Base.AsyncCondition()
 wait(cond)
 ```

 The callback you pass to C should only execute a [`ccall`](@ref) to `:uv_async_send`, passing `cond.handle` as the argument, taking care to avoid any allocations or other interactions with the Julia runtime.

 Note that events may be coalesced, so multiple calls to `uv_async_send` may result in a single wakeup notification to the condition.

 ## More About Callbacks

-For more details on how to pass callbacks to C libraries, see this [blog post](https://julialang.org/blog/2013/05/callback).
+Para obtener más detalles sobre cómo pasar devoluciones de llamada a bibliotecas de C, consulte esta [publicación de blog](https://julialang.org/blog/2013/05/callback).

 ## C++

-For direct C++ interfacing, see the [Cxx](https://github.com/Keno/Cxx.jl) package.
-For tools to create C++ bindings, see the [CxxWrap](https://github.com/JuliaInterop/CxxWrap.jl) package.
+Para la interfaz directa de C ++, consulte el paquete [Cxx](https://github.com/Keno/Cxx.jl).
+Para obtener herramientas para crear enlaces C++, consulte el paquete [CxxWrap](https://github.com/JuliaInterop/CxxWrap.jl).